How to Find and Install WordPress Plugins (Tutorial)

 In the top right quadrant, you’ll see your website’s home directory (it will typically be named after the site’s domain).
 Within this folder, navigate to wp-content > plugins:

 That’s all you need to do to install your new plugin.
 However, you will still need to visit your site in order to activate it.
 Navigate to the Plugins tab from your dashboard, and find the plugin you just installed in the list.
-Click on Activate, and you’re all done!
+Once you click on Activate, you’re all done!

 Plugins are fantastic resources that enable you to build your site into anything you want it to be.
 No matter what feature or functionality you’re looking for, chances are there’s a plugin that can make it happen.
 Even better, installing plugins on your WordPress site couldn’t be easier.